 And yours needs to stand out.

-Those dreams and waking-up moments are just terrible ways to begin a book.
-Partly because they’re just so common.
-But partly, too, the dreams give the reader a false start and since the beginning of a book is where you most want to get the reader involved as soon as possible, those false starts are achieving the exact opposite of that goal.
+Those dreams-to-waking-up moments are just terrible ways to begin a book.
+Partly because they’re just so common but also because they give the reader a false start.
+The beginning of a book is where you most want to get the reader involved as quickly as possible and those false starts are achieving the exact opposite of that goal.
 In other words, they put off the moment when a reader feels “in” the story, and you want that moment to come as soon as possible.

-If the first two howlers have to do with going too slow, this one has to do with going too fast.
+If the first two errors have to do with going too slow, this one has to do with going too fast.

 Oh, and there was that lovely sniff of story as well.
-Part of her routine involved winding a bandage round her breasts, in order to flatten her chest and give her the figure of a slender young man.
-And then I hit the end of the page, when the writer started saying something like, “It was necessary to dress as a man, because when I arrived in New York two years before, I soon discovered that there was painfully little employment for a lone female, so I took to disguising myself as a man …”
+Part of her routine involved winding a bandage around her breasts, in order to flatten her chest and give her the figure of a slender young man.
+And then I hit the end of that first page, where the writer went from seeding hints of story (why is she passing as a man? who is she? where is she headed?) to delivering an expository ramble that read something like, “It was necessary for me to dress as a man because when I’d arrived in New York two years before, I soon discovered that there was painful little employment for a lone female and so I began to disguise myself as a man and…”

 If the readers wants to know something, that’s great, but don’t be fool enough to tell them.
-Of course, you will need to reveal some answers at some point, but you should only reveal them once you’ve had time to build other little motors to drive that reader-interest – you’ve probably introduced some other characters, set up an intriguing situation, got yourself much further into your opening setup.
+Of course, you will need to reveal some answers at some point — but you should only reveal them once you’ve had time to build other little motors to drive that reader-interest, like introducing some other characters, setting up an intriguing situation, or just generally getting yourself much further into your opening setup.

 Another thing that really doesn’t work is jump-cutting too often in the opening pages.
-So it’s quite common, for example, for an author to structure their opening like this:
+It might work in movies (although, does it?) but on the page it’s quite a bit more confusing.
+It’s quite common to see an author to structure their opening like this:

 - Quick-fire 350 word prologue that is a jump-forward to some exciting scene later in the book.